schwarzkopfb/requirefix/README.md

 ## Usage

-Add it to your application's main module and forget your project's naming conventions.
+Add it to your application's main module to override `module.require()` globally.

 ```js